abriel/PyRarCrack/README.md

   --stop STOP          Number of characters of the final string [3 -> "ßßß"] --verbose VERBOSE    Show combintations
-  --alphabet ALPHABET  alternative chars to combinations --file FILE          .rar file [file.rar] --processes PROCESSES
+  --alphabet ALPHABET  alternative chars to combinations --advanced-alphabet ADVANCED_ALPHABET
+                        a file contains the own alphabet for a password char (per a line) --file FILE          .rar file [file.rar] --processes PROCESSES
                         number of workers